eaasi/user-handbook/source/overview/architecture.rst

 System Architecture
 *******************

-Emulation-as-a-Service uses environment configuration templates (stored in XML) to assemble emulated hardware and data as specified by the user.
+Emulation-as-a-Service uses configuration templates (stored in XML) to assemble emulated hardware and data as specified by the user.

-The effect is to create in-browser virtual environments that mimic the behavior of a physical computer.
+The effect is to create in-browser virtual computing :term:`environments <environment>` that mimic the behavior of a physical machine.

 When an EaaSI user runs an environment, the configuration file directs the platform to the appropriate emulator for that system, the hardware settings for that emulator, a disk image containing a bootable operating system, and, if